Marijuana Party (Canada): Criticisms of Canada's legalization (2018–2025)

-Other concerns about Canada's marijuana legalisation include, tough penalties for those who break drug laws, such as prison sentences of up to 14 years for providing marijuana to a minor or selling it without a license.
+Other concerns about Canada's marijuana legalization include tough penalties for those who break drug laws, such as prison sentences of up to 14 years for providing marijuana to a minor or selling it without a licence.
 There are also concerns about restricting sales to government-run monopolies, which favours large producers and makes it very difficult for small businesses in the market.
 Critics have concerns about the stake of producers and private companies, such as owning patents to names and genetic strains.
-Longely has been referred to as "skeptical about the quality of the bud commercial producers are putting to market" and has said that there is an opportunity for the black market to offer better quality marijuana at lower prices.
+Longely has been referred to as "skeptical about the quality of the bud commercial producers are putting to market"; he has also said that there is an opportunity for the black market to offer better quality marijuana at lower prices.

-Since the announcement of Canada's legalisation plans Longley said the party is being run on a "broken shoestring budget" and is getting "more and more broken and shorter and shorter all the time" and questioned whether the party would be able to remain registered.
+Since the announcement of Canada's legalization plans, Longley said the party is being run on a "broken shoestring budget" and is getting "more and more broken and shorter and shorter all the time"; he also questioned whether the party would be able to remain registered.
 The party needs 250 members' signatures so it can be registered with Elections Canada.

+In October 2025, the party lost its registration with Elections Canada.